This site isn’t the first time I’m heading off in the direction of following my dreams and living my best life. I mentioned it briefly HERE.

 You also need structure – you need to know where you’re going, why you’re going there and how you’re going to get there.
 You can deviate along the way if you wish but as long as your bases are covered, you will come out on top.

-Enroll in the free 12 Step Guide to Getting Started with a Plan mini-course for tips, tricks and best practices for taking the first step in the direction of achieving a goal, getting your money right and paying off debt.
+Check out A Guide to Getting Started with a Plan for tips, tricks and best practices for taking the first step in the direction of achieving a goal, getting your money right and paying off debt.

 I began my second break free rodeo in September after 4 years of working towards it and this time, it’s turning out to be the best experience of my life.